Idamounir/Idamounir/README.md

 - 👋 Hi, I’m @Idamounir
 - 👀 I’m interested in design and media
 - 🌱 I’m currently learning animation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for internship!
 - 📫 How to reach me on 0735915383 or idamounir98@gmail.com
 - 😄 Pronouns: Her
 - ⚡ Fun fact: The most-liked Instagram photo ever is an egg.
 The picture, posted by the account @world_record_egg in January 2019, was intended to set a world record and has received over 55 million likes.